howerj/cdb/readme.md

 	+key-length,value-length:KEY->VALUE

-Despite the presence of textual data, the input key and value can contain binary data, including the ASCII NUL character.
+Despite the presence of textual data, the input key and value can contain binary data, including the ASCII NUL characters or newlines.

 An example, encoding the key value pair "abc" to "def" and "G" to "hello":